dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

   `--executable /path/to/temporal`, or install an offline/private bundled artifact for development and operator tests.

-Sidecar unavailable:
+Runtime unavailable:

-- Symptom: CLI exits nonzero or API raises `SidecarUnavailableError`.
+- Symptom: CLI exits nonzero or API raises `OrchestrationUnavailableError`.
-- Fix: run `histdatacom-sidecar status --json` and `histdatacom-sidecar doctor --json`, start the sidecar manually with an explicit executable when using a metadata-only artifact, and inspect server/worker logs from the doctor output.
+- Fix: run `histdatacom runtime status --json` and `histdatacom runtime doctor --json`, start the runtime manually with an explicit executable when using a metadata-only artifact, and inspect server/worker logs from the doctor output.

 Port collisions:

 - Symptom: start fails with a port allocation error.
-- Fix: inspect `histdatacom-sidecar doctor --json`, set `HISTDATACOM_SIDECAR_PORT` and optionally `HISTDATACOM_SIDECAR_UI_PORT`, or choose a different workspace.
+- Fix: inspect `histdatacom runtime doctor --json`, set `HISTDATACOM_RUNTIME_PORT` and optionally `HISTDATACOM_RUNTIME_UI_PORT`, or choose a different workspace.

 Stale PID state:

 - Symptom: status is `stale`, or the PID file references dead processes.
-- Fix: `histdatacom-sidecar stop` removes stale PID and lock state.
+- Fix: `histdatacom runtime stop` removes stale PID and lock state.
 If a lock is held by a live process, do not delete it manually; stop the owner first.

 Corrupted SQLite or runtime state:

 - Symptom: the server repeatedly fails to start for the same workspace after a crash or interrupted disk write.
-- Fix: stop the sidecar, preserve `logs/` and `sqlite/temporal.db` for diagnosis, then move aside or delete the workspace runtime directory.
+- Fix: stop the runtime, preserve `logs/` and `sqlite/temporal.db` for diagnosis, then move aside or delete the workspace runtime directory.
 HistData ZIP, CSV, and cache artifacts are outside this runtime directory.

 Unsupported persistence schema:

-- Symptom: `status --json` reports stale state with an unsupported sidecar schema version, `doctor --json` reports `persistence.sidecar_state.schema_state: "unsupported"`, or `maintenance --json` reports `status_store.schema_state: "unsupported"`.
+- Symptom: `status --json` reports stale state with an unsupported runtime schema version, `doctor --json` reports `persistence.runtime_state.schema_state: "unsupported"`, or `maintenance --json` reports `status_store.schema_state: "unsupported"`.
 - Fix: upgrade HistData.com Tools to a version that supports the newer schema.
-  If the state came from a failed downgrade, stop the sidecar and move the workspace runtime directory aside only after preserving `logs/`, `sqlite/temporal.db`, and `manifests/.histdatacom/manifest-status.sqlite3` for diagnosis.
+  If the state came from a failed downgrade, stop the runtime and move the workspace runtime directory aside only after preserving `logs/`, `sqlite/temporal.db`, and `manifests/.histdatacom/manifest-status.sqlite3` for diagnosis.